iTAyziv8/COVID19_RT_FaceMaskDetector/README.md

 # COVID19_RT_FaceMaskDetector
 This project provides the ability to detect whether a person wearing a mask or not, by using Convolutional Neural Network (CNN)

-Libraries & Frameworks: Keras, TensorFlow, MobileNetV2 architecture, openCV
+Libraries & Frameworks: Keras, TensorFlow, MobileNetV2 architecture, openCV, Deep Learning

 This project contains 2 main phases: